 The producer continued: “There will definitely be some new mysteries and some new ideas.
 It all comes off the same spine of the same story but it branches out in ways that hopefully the audience won’t see coming.”

 Stokes starred alongside fellow Pogues J.J.
-(Rudy Pankow), Pope (Jonathan Daviss) and Kiara (Madison Bailey), all of whom are expected to return for season 2.
-Cline and Esten are also expected to reprise their roles, along with Austin North (Topper), Drew Starkey (Rafe) and Deion Smith (Kelce).
+(Rudy Pankow), Pope (Jonathan Daviss) and Kiara (Madison Bailey), all of whom are returning for season 2.
+Cline and Esten are also reprising their roles, along with Austin North (Topper), Drew Starkey (Rafe) and Deion Smith (Kelce).